 Employee Management | BizRun

 When it comes to fostering employee engagement and loyalty, there are few things more effective than well-planned and executed employee training programs.
 Starting with new hire onboarding and continuing throughout an employee’s career with your company, your ability to give them the tools and training they need can have a significant impact on your retention rate.
 Considering that the cost of losing an employee in the first year can cost up to three times that employee’s salary, it’s worth learning how to be more effective with your company’s training and improve employee engagement.

-Here are eight strategies you can incorporate into your own practices to make them the best they can be.
+Here are eight employee training ideas you can incorporate into your own practices to make them the best they can be.

 1. Experiment with different training platforms

 There are three widely accepted learning styles: visual, auditory and kinesthetic.
 You probably have employees that fall into each of these styles.
-Some might prefer to read training materials, while others learn better from verbal instruction or hands-on training sessions.
+Some might prefer to read training materials, while others learn better from verbal instruction, hands-on training sessions or elearning.
 While you may not be able to cater to everyone’s preferences, by using a variety of teaching methods, you will increase the efficacy of your training and help employees learn faster.

 Put it into practice: When you build out your training plan, include different formats, as well as a combination of verbal, visual and hands-on training and demonstrations.
 Get feedback on each format and the various components to continually improve your knowledge of your employees’ learning styles and your effectiveness.